tartansandal/bash-completion-recipe/README.md

-# Anaconda install for the bash-completion library and scripts
+# A conda recipe for creating a `bash-completion` package.

-This library is provides sophisticated tab completion support for a large number of command line utilities.
+The [`bash-completion`][1] library provides sophisticated tab completion support for a large number of command line utilities.
 In particular, it is required by the `conda-bash-completion` package which provides tab completion for the `conda` command.

 There a various scenarios we need to account for when patching the upstream to work with Anaconda.
 This is complicated by the conflicting expectations of 'shell integration'